 In this quick blog post, we touch on the topic of “foreign wills” in regard to the laws in Texas concerning last wills and testaments.
 As a law firm involved in all aspects of Texas wills, including will contests under Texas law, we are excited to share this information with the general public.
-Remember, however, that every situation is unique, and interested parties are reminded to contact our Dallas-based attorneys for a no charge initial phone consultation regarding any issues concerning last will and testaments in Texas, up to and including disputes or litigation.
+Remember, however, that every situation is unique, and interested parties are reminded to contact our Dallas-based attorneys for an initial phone consultation regarding any issues concerning last will and testaments in Texas, up to and including disputes or litigation.

 In Texas, we call anyone who is not from around here “foreign,” and the same is true of our last wills and testaments.
 Any will that is not a Texas will is a foreign will – whether from another state in the Union or from another country.
 Sometimes, it is necessary to open a probate estate in Texas when a foreign will has been filed in another state or country, and when the person who passed away (the “decedent”) did not live in Texas.